 - Use it as part of a brunch or breakfast board

-- Swirl it through yoghurt and add some granola for breakfast
+- Swirl it through yoghurt for breakfast

 There are so many more ways.
 I’d love to hear your favourite.